DMacMakes/dmacdocs/content/en/torrens/ise102/week11/_index.md

 ### Vector Of Fruit

+In English, what we'll do:
+1. Make some fruits, give them location, kind, and colour
+2. Draw them all to screen

+More c++ specific:
-1. Creating and initialising multiple fruits
+1. Creating and initialise multiple fruits (no need for loop)
-2. Drawing those fruits with a regular for loop.
+2. Drawing those fruits with a regular `for` loop.

+### Bonus: `for_each`
 3. Drawing those fruits with a `for_each` to reduce bugs

-## Going Deeper: Collision Code Is Long
+## Intermediate Level: Moving The Collision Code

-`playBattyGame()` is getting bloated with collision code: even the teleport code is a lot.
-Can we **move it into a function?**.
+`playBattyGame()` is getting bloated with wall collision code, then fruit collision code.
+Long functions are tough to read and debug.
+Can we **move that stuff into a function?**.

 x and y are two values, so we can't assign a return value.
 It'd be great to pass batty to to a function and have it change the positions.
 Functions work on a value copy of our object though, not the original.
 We need a solution..